Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

-But if you know about the NHL, you know that what matters most is to know which team goes to the play-off, therefore we decided to use the small circles to show which team gets to be in the next phase of the championship at the current time:
+But if you know about the NHL, you know that what matters most is to know which team goes to the play-off, therefore we decided to use these circles to show which team gets to be in the next phase of the championship at the current time:

 <br >
 <div align = 'center'>